novayo/LeetCode/0284_Peeking_Iterator/README.md

 > save next
 > => when peek() => return next
 > => when next() => save next peek and return cur peek

+---

+try_3.py: O(1) O(1)

+* Runtime: 32 ms, faster than 66.74% of Python3 online submissions for Peeking Iterator.
+* Memory Usage: 14.5 MB, less than 29.53% of Python3 online submissions for Peeking Iterator.

+> peek next